jeremycg/pythoncourse/_posts/2016-03-21-lesson-06---applied.md

 ---
 layout: post
-title: "Lesson 05 - Plotting and regression"
+title: "Lesson 06 - Plotting and regression"
 author: Jeremy
 tags:
- - R&D stream
+ - Applied Statistics stream
 comments: true
 ---
-## Lesson 05 - Plotting and regression
+## Lesson 06 - Plotting and regression

-Welcome to lesson 6.
+Welcome to lesson 7.
 Today we will learn the basics of plotting in python, and how to carry out a linear regression.

 Python does not come with built in plotting capability - if you are using it to